21 Japanese Knotweed facts – By a team of professional ecological consultants

 - Experts estimate the cost of keeping it under control could be adding 10% or more to construction and development projects.

 - The Japanese knotweed rhizome is knotty and brown, with a surface a bit like bark.
-Inside it’s orange-brown-yellow, and is sometimes hollow.
+Inside it’s orange-brown-yellow.

 - Survey data suggests that there’s at least one infestation for every ten square kilometres of Britain.